electerious/Lychee/docs/Plugins.md

 3. Add the class name to the database of Lychee

-Select the table `lychee_settings` and add the name of the class to the value of `plugins` (e.g. `ExamplePlugin`).
-Please ensure that the folder has the same name as the class and as the file.
+Select the table `lychee_settings` and add the [external fully qualified name](http://php.net/manual/en/language.namespaces.importing.php) to the value of `plugins` (e.g. `ExamplePlugin\ExamplePlugin`).
+Please ensure that the folder has the same name as the namespace and the file the same name as the class.

-Divide multiple plugins with semicolons: `ExamplePlugin;ExampleTwoPlugin`.
+Divide multiple plugins with semicolons: `ExamplePlugin\ExamplePlugin;ExampleTwoPlugin\ExampleTwoPlugin`.

 ### Available hooks